BryceMadelo/BryceMadelo/README.md

 ## Hi there 👋

-🔭 I’m currently working on a bachelor's degree in computer engineering.
+🔭 I’m a Computer Engineering graduate
 🌱 My interest include building projects on web and mobile development.
-🤔 I want to learn more about backend development, especially databases management.
+🤔 I am learning more about backend development, especially databases management.
 <!--
 **BryceMadelo/BryceMadelo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.